 The first house at Chicheley dates back to the Middle Ages and was owned by the Pagnell family.
 The family granted the manor house to the church, and Cardinal Wolsey, Henry VIII's powerful head of state, gave it in turn to Christ Church College in Oxford.

-After Wolsey's fall and the turmoil of the Reformation the property reverted to the crown, and was sold on to a merchant named Anthony Cave.
-Cave built a new Elizabethan manor house, but this in turn was damaged during the Civil War and had to be torn down.
-Only a few pieces of panelling and an overmantle survive from the Elizabethan Hall.
+After Wolsey's fall and the turmoil of the Reformation, the property reverted to the crown and was sold on to a merchant named Anthony Cave.
+Cave built a new Elizabethan manor house, but this, in turn, was damaged during the Civil War and had to be torn down.
+Only a few pieces of panelling and an overmantel survive from the Elizabethan Hall.

 The manor is surrounded by 100 acres of lawn and parkland, with 25 acres of gardens, and is notable for the unique canal on the east side of the house.
 The gardens were laid out by Henry Wise and George London, and include a long avenue of lime trees and an octagonal dovecote.

 The house was used by the military during WWII, and after the war restored and frequently used as a setting for films and TV series.
 In 2007 it was purchased by the Royal Society and is now used as a venue for international conferences.
 It can also be rented for private and corporate events but is not generally open to the public.

 Address: Chicheley, Newport Pagnell, Buckinghamshire, England, MK16 9JJ

 Location: Now primarily a conference venue, Chicheley may be booked for events and tours.

 Photo Credit: Dronir, licensed for reuse under the Creative Commons Licence